scaleway/scaleway-cli/docs/docker.md

 # Using the CLI with Docker

-The CLI can be used in Docker withou any problem.
+The CLI can be used in Docker without any problem.

 ## Basic usage